Quo Vadis (1951 film): Pre-production

-In the late 1930s, MGM bought the talking picture rights to the 1896 novel Quo Vadis from author Henryk Sienkiewicz's heirs.
-(At the same time they had to buy the 1924 silent screen version.)
+In the late 1930s, MGM bought the talking-picture rights to the 1896 novel Quo Vadis from author Henryk Sienkiewicz's heirs.
+(At the same time they had to buy the 1924 silent-screen version.)
 The company originally intended to make the film in Italy, but the outbreak of WWII caused it to be postponed.
 After the war, production was restarted.
 A lease was obtained on the huge Cinecitta Studios, eight miles outside Rome, with its 148 acres and nine soundstages.

 After months of preparation, the art director, costume designer, and set decorator arrived in Rome in 1948.
 Construction of the outdoor sets began at once: the huge Circus of Nero and exterior of Nero's palace, a whole section of Ancient Rome, a great bridge, and the Plautius villa.
 The manufacture of thousands of costumes for extras began, along with drapes and carpets, metal and glass goblets, and 10 chariots.
 Official permission was granted to refurbish a section of the Appian Way.
 One of Hollywood's foremost animal experts began to procure lions, horses, bulls, and other animals from around Europe.
 Well in advance of filming, the producer, director, chief cinematographer, and casting director arrived in Rome.
-The film finally went into production on Monday, May 22, 1950.
+The film finally went into production on May 22, 1950.